Buying Archery Kit

 It is very important NOT to buy anything that is heavy to hold or that is heavy to draw back or there is a risk of doing serious damage to juniors joints and muscles.

-Best advice is to have a look for the cheaper riser and limb combination that suits their stature and poundage that they have been practising with.
+Best advice is to have a look for the cheaper riser and limb combination that suits their stature and poundage, same as they have been practising with.
 They are not so easy to find and you may well have to buy online, but this will be fine – ask our advice before you purchase though.

 If you have read to the end of this then well done, but it is not as complicated as it seems.
 You will learn a lot by going to a shop and seeing what is available, asking questions and listening to other people.
 You will perhaps hear conflicting advice – you will have to decide, best way to help you do this is to read as much as you can, to help with this one of the best books for you at this stage of your archery is “The Art of Repetition” by Simon Needham.
 This book will guide you through from the basics to the expert and covers pretty much everything you will need to know and do with your kit for the first couple of years, and essential item in my view.

-However – should you need advice, or should you see some kit you are thinking of buying and want advice, please do contact either myself, Martyn or both at the following:
+However – should you need advice, or should you see some kit you are thinking of buying and want advice, please do contact one of the coaches for advice at –

 Coaching Resources for the Archer and Bow